Coronavirus: Italy to take legal action over COVID vaccine delays | DW | 24.01.2021

 "We are activating all channels so the European Commission does all it can to make these gentlemen respect their contracts," he said.

-On Saturday.
-Prime Minister Giuseppe Conte said the delays in vaccine supplies were "unacceptable" and amounted to a serious breach of contractual obligations, adding that Italy would use all available legal tools.
+On Saturday, Prime Minister Giuseppe Conte said the delays in vaccine supplies were "unacceptable" and amounted to a serious breach of contractual obligations.
+He added that Italy would use all available legal tools.

 Earlier Sunday, European Council President Charles Michel also threatened the pharmaceutical companies with possible legal consequences if they do not fulfill their vaccine contracts.